 Let us examine how Ezra and his companions handled God’s Word in their days so that it gave birth to a great national revival and reformation.

 Without any doubt, the life and character of Ezra gave credence to the words of God he taught the people.
-His lifestyle did not contradict God’s words that he was teaching the people.
+His lifestyle did not contradict God’s words that he taught the people.
 Ezra mirrored to the people the lifestyle of obedience that God expected of them.

-Unlike Ezra, many ministers of God today only read, search and study God’s Word to prepare and present, preach or teach beautiful and impressive sermons, but not to know and obey God.
-They only prepare their hearts to preach and teach, but not to practice and keep God’s Word like Ezra did.
+Unlike Ezra, many ministers of God today only read, search and study God’s Word to prepare, present, preach, or teach beautiful and impressive sermons, but do not know and obey God.
+They only prepare their hearts to preach and teach, not practice and keep God’s Word, as Ezra did.

-How do we expect that when the preachers or teachers of God’s Word are living or walking in total disregard and disobedience to the Word they preach and teach those who hear and watch them will not follow their example?
+How do we expect that when the preachers or teachers of God’s Word live or walk in total disregard and disobedience to the Word they preach and teach, those who hear and watch them will not follow their example?

-If both our private and public lives do not give credence to God’s Word; our preaching and teaching will be void of divine and transformative power.
+If our private and public lives do not give credence to God’s Word, our preaching and teaching will be void of divine and transformative power.

 Enough of self-deception!

 Enough of handling God’s Word deceitfully!

 Like Paul, it is high time we stopped handling God’s Word deceitfully.